 I personally have never been to an ASEAN birthday celebration before, so I was quite interested to see how it would shake out.

-^ The second son was enlisted to take aerial photos of the opening ceremonies from the balcony above.
+^ My friends' second-born son was enlisted to take aerial photos of the opening ceremonies from the balcony above.
 I was in charge of standing in the shade.

 ^ Flag ceremony.
 Don't think I'd ever heard the Malaysian national anthem before.
 But now I have.

 Yo!
-White lady on the balcony?!
+There's a white lady on the balcony?!
 Who let her in??

 First and most formal were the opening ceremonies: flag raising, opening remarks from our ambassador, and a classic large group photo shoot.